automorph-org/automorph/docs/Examples.md

       |}
       |""".getBytes(StandardCharsets.UTF_8)

-  // Call the remote API function by passing the request body directly to the local RPC endpoint request handler val handlerResult = endpoint.handler.processRequest(
+  // Call the remote API function by passing the request body directly to the generic RPC endpoint request handler val handlerResult = endpoint.handler.processRequest(
-    // Incoming HTTP request body
+    // Incoming request body
     requestBody,
-    // Request metadata of the type defined by the local endpoint transport plugin "127.0.0.1",
+    // Request context of String type as defined by the generic endpoint transport plugin "127.0.0.1",
     // Request correlation identifier included in all logs related to the request Random.nextString(8)